weaveworks/weave-gitops-private/docs/weps/WEP-001-Weave-gitops-core.md

     7. If wego has been configured to commit to the main branch, this step will be unnecessary
 5. GitOps runtime engages to deliver the WeGOApp to the cluster

-Similar to `wego runtime install` add will interact with the checkpoint system to add metrics on usage.
+Similar to `wego gitops enable` add will interact with the checkpoint system to add metrics on usage.
 One difference, `wego app add` will inform the user if the version of wego they are using is out of date.

 ### Wego Directory Structure